-In 2017, there has been a rebranding and the WESPA Youth Cup will be held in Kuala Lumpur, Malaysia.
+In 2017, after eleven years, there has been a rebranding and the WESPA Youth Cup will be held in Kuala Lumpur, Malaysia.
 The World Junior Scrabble Championship will form part of the MSI World Championships in Nottingham, UK, with the USA's Matthew O'Connor victorious.

 More information is available at youthscrabble.org